Jacorb90/Prestige-Tree/docs/!general-info.md

 - [Custom Tab Layouts](custom-tab-layouts.md): An optional way to give your tabs a different layout.
                                                    You can even create entirely new components to use.
 - [Subtabs and Microtabs](subtabs-and-microtabs.md): Create subtabs for your tabs, as well as "microtab" components that you can put inside the tabs.
+- [Updating TMT](updating-tmt.md): Using Github Desktop to update your mod's version of TMT.